Nagarakretagama

-The Nagarakretagama or Nagarakṛtāgama (नगरकृतगाम), also known in Bali as Desawarnana or Deśavarṇana (देशवर्णन), is an Old Javanese eulogy to Hayam Wuruk, a Javanese king of the Majapahit Empire.
-It was written on lontar as a kakawin by Mpu Prapanca in 1365 (1287 Saka year).
-The Nagarakretagama contains detailed descriptions of the Majapahit Empire during its greatest extent.
-The poem affirms the importance of Hindu–Buddhism in the Majapahit empire by describing temples and palaces and several ceremonial observances.
+The Nagarakretagama (नगरकृतागम), originally known as Desawarnana (देशवर्णन), is an Old Javanese historical chronicle and eulogy to Hayam Wuruk, a Javanese king of the Majapahit Empire.
+It is kakawin poem written by a Buddhist cleric with the pen-name Prapañca in 1365 CE (1287 of the Shaka era).
+It was subsequently transmitted in the form of palm leaf manuscripts that have been found in Bali and Lombok.
+The Nagarakretagama contains detailed descriptions of the Javanese countryside and mentions many regions outside Java that the Majapahit king claimed authority over.
+The poem affirms the importance of Hinduism and Buddhism in Majapahit society describing temples and ceremonial observances.